 OTC Meds and Work: Not Always a Great Combination

-Some common over-the-counter (OTC) drugs can cause serious side effects.
-These side
+Some common over-the-counter (OTC) medicines can cause serious side effects.
+These

 Some of these side effects can be felt or sensed by you, but not by others.
 Side effects